Logan007/pucr/README.md

 So far, only some advantage of `max_gamma` is taken yet.
 Is this is a high-priority todo?
 An implementation with manually set `max_gamma` (set to 7, see line 1155) for the LZ lengths showed only a tiny compression gain...
 Maybe better for RLE lengths?

-Another finding while testing the use of LZ length history (encoding those as the first LZ lengths, the non-historic ones becoming longer then), it always increased output file size for no matter what history lenght being used (1,2,3, and 4).
+Another finding while testing the use of LZ length history (encoding the historic lengths as the first LZ lengths, the non-historic ones becoming longer then), it always increased output file size for no matter what history lenght being used (1,2,3, or 4).
 Shall we try history for LZ offset?

+An LZ offset table similar to the already implemented RLE character table might be worth deliberating.
+It would require some changes in the code and especially the way LZ offsets are being encoded... not sure if it yields better comression.
+Maybe not to be tested anytime soon.

 To overlap or not to overlap...
 Currently, LZ matches cannot overlap the pattern, `find_matches` and the graph optimizer just assume full matches to end before the pattern starts.
 This allows to encode LZ-offsets beginning with `0` for the position `pattern - match_length`.
 Overlapping matches would be beneficial only to represent unranked RLE longer than 2 or recurring patterns.
 A full implementation might eat up some of the speed-wins gained in `find_matches` which would require more flexibility , e.g. cannot presume equal values of `rle_count`.
 In addition, the `offset` pointing to the match needs more bits for encoding.
 First experiments do not look too promising.
 This point needs thoughts and will be reconsidered in conjunction with RLE.